dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

      .. note:: For non-Ocean clients, you set your token in the HTTP header; see the :std:doc:`sysdocs_gettingstarted:doc_rest_api` guide for information.

-  .. [#]
-    D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ integrated development
-    environment (IDE) automatically reads your API token from your account.
-    You can use the configuration options of the :ref:`table_token_config` table to substitute an alternative token, for example, if you belong to multiple projects.

 * **Solver** (default: feature-based selection)

   A D-Wave resource to be used to solve your submitted problems; for example, a